 Healthy Chicken Tikka Masala in a Slow Cooker

-How Healthy is Indian Food for WW Plans?
+How Healthy is Indian Food for Weight Watchers Plans?

 What is the difference between Chicken Tikka and Tikka Masala?